Yarra River: European discovery and colonisation

 The first Europeans to sail up the river was a surveying party led by Charles Grimes, Acting Surveyor General of New South Wales, who in 1803 sailed upstream to Dights Falls, where they could no longer continue due to the nature of the terrain.
 European explorers would not enter the river for another 30 years until, in 1835, the area that is now central and northern Melbourne was explored by John Batman, a leading member of the Port Phillip Association, who negotiated a transaction for 600,000 acres (2,400 km2) of land from eight Wurundjeri elders.
-He selected a site on the northern bank of the Yarra River, declaring that "this will be the place for a village".
+He selected a site on the northern bank of the Yarra River, declaring that "this will be the place for a village."
 The document, commonly called Batman's Treaty, was declared void by the Governor of New South Wales, Richard Bourke.

-The Port Phillip settlement, that would become Melbourne, was established along the lower banks of the Yarra in 1835.
-The new settlement's main port was sited just downstream of Yarra Falls west of modern-day Queen's Bridge, the place where saltwater met freshwater.
+The Port Phillip settlement, which would become Melbourne, was established along the lower banks of the Yarra in 1835.
+The new settlement's main port was situated just downstream of Yarra Falls, west of modern-day Queen's Bridge, the place where saltwater met freshwater.
 Ships would use one side of the falls while the other side provided fresh drinking water for the town and a convenient sewer.
 In the city's early days the Yarra was one of two major ports, the other being Sandridge (now Port Melbourne), but the Yarra was preferred due to the direct access to the town's main streets and was the location of Customs House (now the Immigration Museum).
 Early industries grew along the banks of the river, rapidly degrading the water quality.
 Industries then began using the river and tributaries such as Merri Creek as landfill and for harmful chemical dumps for substances like grease and oils.

 The disposal of sewerage in Melbourne was very basic in the early days.
 The majority of waste from homes and industries flowed into street channels and on to local rivers and creeks which became open sewers.
 The first City Baths were opened in 1860.
-The objective was to stop people bathing in the Yarra River, which by the 1850s had become quite polluted and the cause of an epidemic of typhoid fever, which hit the city resulting in many deaths.
+The objective was to stop people bathing in the Yarra River, which by the 1850s had become quite polluted and caused an epidemic of typhoid fever, which resulted in many deaths.
 However, people continued to swim and drink the water until Melbourne's fresh water was sourced from elsewhere.

 The first permanent crossing over the river was Princes Bridge, which first opened as a wooden trestle bridge in 1844.
 The current bridge was constructed in 1888.
 In the early days, the river would frequently flood.
 While this was not considered a problem in the floodplains near Yarra Glen and Coldstream, the floodings caused much trouble further downstream in settlements such as Warrandyte, Templestowe, Bulleen, Heidelberg and Ivanhoe.
 The Upper Yarra Dam was later constructed to alleviate the flooding, protecting settlements along the river, yet depriving the river banks of soil and silt deposits and causing other problems such as erosion and salinity.